platformsh/platformsh-docs/docs/src/environments/backup.md

 Because the connections may come in during backup creation, live backups may have data inconsistencies among containers.
 They may make restorations less reliable.
-To avoid such issues, instead schedule [manual backups](#create-a-manual-backup) during non-peak hours, when the short amount of downtime is least noticed.
+To avoid such issues, schedule [manual backups](#create-a-manual-backup) during non-peak hours, when the short amount of downtime is least noticed.

 Automatic backups are always live, including those taken on [{{% names/dedicated-gen-3 %}}](../dedicated-gen-3/overview.md)